ROS-Aerial/aerial_robotic_landscape/docs/hardware.md

 ### Companion Computers

 For the drones that can carry it, the companion computers are important since they can do additional computations that the flight controller can not easily do.
-As these are capable of running some form of Linux, these can handle for instance  computer vision with [OpenCV](https://opencv.org/) or run nodes with [ROS](https://www.ros.org/)
+As these are capable of running some form of Linux, these can handle for instance  computer vision with [OpenCV](https://opencv.org/) or run nodes with [ROS](https://www.ros.org/).
+Some companion computers also integrate flight control (RTOS) hardware in the same package

 - [Nvidia Jetson Xavier](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-nx/) or the [TX2 Module](https://developer.nvidia.com/embedded/jetson-tx2)
 - [Intel Nuc Boards](https://www.intel.com/content/www/us/en/products/details/nuc/boards/products.html)